A Theory of Network Games Part 1: Utility Representations: Beyond Strategic Independence

 \begin{Prop} Let $m:=\prod_{i=0}^{n}|S_i|$ be the number of pure–strategy profiles.
 If a finite preference is \emph{not} strategically separable, then it contains a balanced sequence whose length does not exceed $L(m)=(m-1)\exp\left(\frac{m-1}{2}\ln(m-1)\right)$. \end{Prop}

 Proposition~\ref{prop:cycle_bound_short} tells us that a balanced sequence, if it exists, must appear within an explicit, though exponential, search horizon.
 Although one might be able to improve the bound, our next result shows that any bound must grow with the number of strategy profiles.
 However far one looks, there are games with preferences whose first offending sequence is even longer.
-Hence, while the balanced sequence test is universally valid, it can be exceedingly hard to apply.
+While universally valid, the balanced sequence test may be exceedingly hard to apply.

 \begin{Prop} For every integer $L\ge 1$ there is a finite game $\Gamma$ with a $u_i$ that is \emph{not} strategically separable and yet contains \emph{no} balanced sequence of length $\le L$. \end{Prop}